vsunjeev93/JSSP-using-RL-and-GNNs-in-pytorch-geometric/README.md

-# Job shop scheduling using RL and GNNs
-A  GNN based RL algorithm for job shop scheduling leveraging the pytorch geometric framework.\

 # Reinforcement Learning for Job Shop Scheduling Problem

 This repository implements a reinforcement learning solution for the Job Shop Scheduling Problem (JSSP) using Graph Neural Networks (GNNs).
 The implementation uses PyTorch and PyTorch Geometric for graph-based deep learning.